Knowledge graph embedding: Geometric models

 The geometric space defined by this family of models encodes the relation as a geometric transformation between the head and tail of a fact.
 For this reason, to compute the embedding of the tail, it is necessary to apply a transformation $\tau$ to the head embedding, and a distance function $\delta$ is used to measure the goodness of the embedding or to score the reliability of a fact.

 Geometric models are similar to the tensor decomposition model, but the main difference between the two is that they have to preserve the applicability of the transformation $\tau$ in the geometric space in which it is defined.

 Pure translational models

 This class of models is inspired by the idea of translation invariance introduced in word2vec.
 A pure translational model relies on the fact that the embedding vector of the entities are close to each other after applying a proper relational translation in the geometric space in which they are defined.
-In other words, given a fact, when the embedding of head is added to the embedding of relation, the expected result should be the embedding of the tail.
+In other words, given a fact, the embedding of the head plus the embedding of the relation should equal the embedding of the tail.
 The closeness of the entities embedding is given by some distance measure and quantifies the reliability of a fact.